 In case of HTTPS, Squid passes the host-name to the redirector, not the URL.
 And the URL ACLs aren't used.

 Directory for log files.
 The directory has to be writable by the Squid process owner.

 epoch.ms pid blocked_host_or_ip blacklist A lookup TXT

 Before log-file rotation you need to reload Squid.
-This will kill the redirectors.
+This will kill the redirectors and close the logfile.

 For TXT look-ups to work you need to remove the comments around '#define RSD_TXT_LKP 1'.
 If you do this you need to compile with -lresolv;

 The maximum number of RBLs is eight.
 If you want more you need to increase the number next to '#define RSD_MAXLISTS'.